dlecona/GaussianElimination/README.md

 How to run:
     Open terminal/cmd and place the program within the same folder as your system of equations file.
+    Compile the java code using:

+    javac gaussian.java

-    Compile the java code using "javac gaussian.java" and run the code by using either of the following:
+   Run the code by using either of the following:

-      1) java
+      1) java gaussian sys1.lin
+      2) java gaussian --spp sys1.lin

+    The first version will run the naive gaussian elimination The second version will run scaled-partial pivoting gaussian elimination.